 “When you are brought before synagogues, rulers and authorities, do not worry about how you will defend yourselves or what you will say, for the Holy Spirit will teach you at that time what you should say.” ~Jesus

 - Don’t take the bait, don’t retaliate.
-This was a very difficult thing for me to learn because I’m a passionate person, and I’m well-versed.
-My vocabulary is dense, it’s a gift that I can use for God, or against Him.
-I have a wonderful ability to debate with the best of them, and if I have to I can plead my case and get you back verbally, splendidly.
-But that’s not what God wants me to do.
-Even now, I have to consciously allow the Holy Spirit to make me pause, pray, proceed when I get punched in the gut with an attack from others.
-Just the other day, I had a supposedly Christian man rip into me on social media.
-My initial response was to attack back, but I didn’t, even though every fiber of my being (my flesh) was telling me to.
-But even worse than not commenting back, I white-washed my newfound resentment for this man by blocking him on Facebook while saying to myself, “I don’t need this crap.”
-It wasn’t 45 seconds later that the Holy Spirit told me to unblock Him, and then send him a message telling him how much God loves him and that He has a great plan for his life.
-This was like eating a rotten lemon, but afterwards, I felt good.
-I had overcame evil with good (Romans 12:21).
-I think he was in shock because he responded with, “Thanks, that’s what’s so good about faith.”
-Weird.
+This was a very difficult thing for me to learn because I’m a passionate person and my vocabulary is dense.
+This is a gift I can use for God or against Him.
+So when I’m using my gift of communication in a loving and respectful way, I’m being my true self.
+When I’m not and I’m attacking others, I’m being a phony.
+Therefore, when someone intentionally disrespects me, just to get a rise out of me, what makes the most sense is to not respond immediately–or at all, in some cases.
+The Holy Spirit will always lead us to pause, pray, then proceed, when attacked.
+Most of the time He advises us, “Just let it go.”
+He’ll let you know if you’re being baited into a fight.
+Not too long ago, I had a supposedly Christian man rip into me on social media.
+My initial response was to attack back, but I didn’t.
+Rather than respond with a rude remark like his, I said to myself, “I don’t need this crap,” and I blocked him.
+It wasn’t 45 seconds later the Holy Spirit told me to unblock Him and send him a message telling him how much God loves him and that He has a great plan for his life.
+At first, this was like eating a rotten lemon, but afterwards I felt good.
+It’s amazing how comfortable we feel as children of God when we are showing grace.
+This proves that grace is natural for us as heaven-ready people.
+Also, I had overcame evil with good in an organic way (Romans 12:21).
+I think the guy was in shock when I messaged him because he responded with, “Thanks, that’s what’s so good about faith.”
+Weird, but whatever.